Recycling Christmas waste

 Plastic carrier bags cannot be recycled and should not be placed in your blue recycling bin.
 In particular, do not use plastic bags to separate your recycling materials.
 Plastic carrier bags should only be by put in your household bin.

 Plain Christmas cards can be recycled in the main part of your blue recycling bin, but any card which has glitter, glue, is over-printed in foil or a 3D image cannot be recycled.
-These will contaminate the waste stream and must be disposed of through your household bin.
+These will contaminate the waste and must be disposed of through your household bin.

 Wrapping paper cannot be recycled because it is often laminated with plastic, foil or other non-paper materials.
 Much of it is also contaminated by sticky tape which is not recyclable and can disrupt the recycling process.
 Some wrapping paper is very thin and contains few good quality fibres so is not suitable for recycling.
 Either save and re-use or dispose of it in your household waste bin.